Lysychansk: Air transport

-The nearest airport is located 12 kilometers from the city center, located in Sievierodonetsk.
-Built in 1968 the airport is to serve residents and workers of the surrounding cities.
-The airport is administered by the Lysychansk District pipeline OAO Ukrtransnafta.
+The nearest airport is located 12 kilometers from the city center, located in Sievierodonetsk and called Sievierodonetsk Airport.
+Built in 1968, the airport is to serve residents and workers of the surrounding cities.
+The airport is administered by the Lysychansk District pipeline OAO UkrTransNafta.
+Due to the War in the Donbas, the airport was partially destroyed and did not have the necessary machinery, requiring two billion hryvnias for restoration.
+The liquidation of the airport has been repeatedly postponed, this time to 2027.